utkuberaty/sensorBall/README.md

 ### Second Screen

-Second Screen records movement of custome view.
-Custome view moves are dependet to android sensors.
+Second Screen records movement of custom view.
+Custom view moves are depended to android sensors.
 When device tilt down it goes up, when device tilt up it goes down.
 This record finish after 10 second and it record with 100ms spaces.

 <img title="" src="screens/2022-03-14-10-46-34-image.png" alt="" width="209">